juhakivekas/explision/README.md

 face normals are facing outwards from the model.
 MeshLab has an option to view normals in `Render → Show Face Normals`.

--  **non-planar  polygons** Qads  and  other  non trianlge  faces  are expected to be planar.
+-  **non-planar  polygons** Qads  and  other  non triangle  faces  are expected to be planar.
 If there are  faces where all points are not in a plane,  then there will  be glitches.
-Make quads planar  or convert everthing to triangle meshes.
+Make quads planar  or convert everything to triangle meshes.

 Limitations
 -----------
 Building  the model  is  not always  as quick  as  one might  imagine.
-Anything with more than 30 faces is going to take more than an hour to build and  anything with dimensions larger  than half a meter  is best done with more than one pair of hands.
+Anything with more than 20 faces is going to take more than an hour to build and  anything with dimensions larger  than half a meter  is best done with more than one pair of hands.
 Large structures, such as those that  fit a  human, are  not  rigid.
 Even  if our  modeling and  shape